zhpinkman/armed-bandit/results/part2/README.md

 |:--:|
 |*The average rate of using the best action depicted for both policies*|

-All of these figures show that the epsilon greedy policy is capble of converging sooner to the best action and as you can see, it gets to some reasonable rate of using the best action just after carrying out some number of trials.
+All of these figures show that the epsilon greedy policy is capable of converging sooner to the best action and as you can see, it gets to some reasonable rate of using the best action just after carrying out some number of trials.
 But that is so conspicuous from the second figure that it is entirely possible that the UCB gets to some better rate even after carrying out so many trials.
 The fact that the UCB policy can consider all the choices it has with time passing and attending to less attended choices wholly justifies this observation.
 In contrast to the epsilon greedy policy in which the tendency to choose the best action found till that specific trial will keep rising to reach the full-exploitation.

 | ![](regret_comparison.png) |
 |:--:|